clementjuventin/Transparent-Twitch-Overlay/README.md

 ## Liscence

-I don't know a lot about liscences, feel free to use and reuse this code as you cant.
+I don't know a lot about liscences, feel free to use and reuse this code as you want.